 In 1997, Wal-Mart had entered in the German retail market through acquiring the failing German retail chain Wertkauf but quickly encountered problems.
-Wal-Mart had demonstrated phenomenal success in the US by providing an Every Day Low Prices guarantee, inventory control, and efficient distribution.
+Wal-Mart had demonstrated phenomenal success in the US by providing an Every Day Low Prices Guarantee, inventory control, and efficient distribution.

-Walmart failed the endeavour because they attempted to apply their proven US success formula in an unmodified manner to the German market, and through the process, they failed to offer German customers any compelling value proposition in comparison with its local competitors.
+Walmart failed the endeavor because they attempted to apply their proven US success formula in an unmodified manner to the German market, and through the process, they failed to offer German customers any compelling value proposition in comparison with its local competitors.

 Still, for all of Walmart’s conspicuous success, the retailing giant, after having set up shop in Germany in 1997, was forced to withdraw from the country in 2006, abandoning Germany’s lucrative $370 billion retail market.
 Even though this happened five years ago, the German debacle still reverberates.
 It’s still being discussed.
 After all, as anyone who’s been paying attention can tell you, Walmart rarely fails in these endeavors.